Maritime & Seafood Industry Museum

 The Maritime & Seafood Industry Museum (MSIM) was established in 1986 to preserve and interpret the maritime history and heritage of Biloxi and the Mississippi Gulf Coast.
 It accomplishes this mission through an array of exhibits on shrimping, oystering, recreational fishing, wetlands, managing marine resources, charter boats, marine blacksmithing, wooden boat building, net-making, catboats/Biloxi skiff, shrimp peeling machine and numerous historic photographs and objects.
 The Wade Guice Hurricane Museum within the museum, featuring 1400 sqft of exhibit space and a state of the art theatre.
 The Museum has brought life to local maritime history and heritage by replicating two 65-ft two-masted Biloxi Schooners.

 In August 2005, the Museum was destroyed by Hurricane Katrina.
 Nine years later, a newly constructed museum opened to the public.

 Programs

-The Maritime & Seafood Industry Museum currently sponsors two programs annually, The Sea and Sail Adventure Camp and the Billy Creel Memorial Wooden Boat Show.
+The Maritime & Seafood Industry Museum currently sponsors two programs annually, the Sea and Sail Adventure Camp and the Billy Creel Memorial Wooden Boat Show.

-In the Sea and Sail Adventure Camp, children aged 8–13 are given experience of the history and heritage of the Mississippi Gulf Coast through sailing trips, fishing, maritime crafts, and seafood industry field trips.
+In the Sea and Sail Adventure Camp, children aged 6–12 are given experience of the history and heritage of the Mississippi Gulf Coast through sailing trips, fishing, maritime crafts, and seafood industry field trips.

 The Billy Creel Memorial Wooden Boat Show presents the historic, antique, classic and contemporary wooden boats at the largest gathering of watercraft on the Mississippi Gulf Coast.

 Schooners

-The Maritime & Seafood Industry Museum has recaptured a piece of history in their two famous schooner, the "Glenn L. Swetman" and the "Mike Sekul".
-For a truly unique way of enjoying the Mississippi Gulf Coast.
-Step on board an authentic replica of a Biloxi oyster schooner.
-These "White Winged Queens" once sailed the Coast from the late 1800s to the early 1900s; however the introduction of marine engines and the changes in oyster harvesting laws caused these beautiful crafts to disappear.
+The Maritime & Seafood Industry Museum has two replica oyster schooners, the Glenn L. Swetman and the Mike Sekul.
+These types of ships were used along the Gulf Coast from the late 1800s to the early 1900s.
+However, the introduction of marine engines and the changes in oyster harvesting laws resulted in their use to cease.